LowLifeArcade/security-failure/README.md

 # * ### Security Failure ###*
 ## System Command Options

-  > We need to run cron jobs and cancel dif resets before they corrupt our security structures protecting our data hives!
+  > We need to cancel cron jobs and override diff check teardowns before they corrupt and burn up the data hives!

   #### Your job
   > You're a new hire and training was sparse.
 Sorry.
-Under each instruction use the `sysCmd` function to send system commands to shut down the systems in a safe way.
+Open the sequencer and use the `sysCmd` function to send system commands to shut down the systems safely.
   #### How To Succeed
-  > Use `auto complete` by either pressing cmd i (ctrl i on PC...
-I think) or opening a string quote.
-Hover over the function to get some good information to go off of.
-For instance, the second argument for sysCmd is an object.
-You'll have to open an object to get the autocomplete working there.
+  > Use `auto complete` by either pressing cmd + i (ctrl + i on PC...
+I think) or opening a quote.
+Hover over the function to get some information to go off of.

   #### Extra Credit
-  >Once you safely shut down the system, build guards in the `sysCmd` function against wrong attempts for future devs!
+  > Once you safely shut down the system, build guards in the `sysCmd` function against wrong attempts for the future!

-  ## To start press the period key
+  ## Press the period key to start